Chart Color Schemes

 Doolandella is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doolandella has high cultural diversity, with 51.2% speaking a language other than English at home and 49.2% born overseas.
-Christianity is the main religion, making up 40.9%.
-Buddhism is overrepresented at 7.9%, compared to Greater Brisbane's 8.7%.
+Doolandella has a high level of cultural diversity, with 51.2% of its population speaking a language other than English at home and 49.2% born overseas.
+Christianity is the main religion in Doolandella, comprising 40.9% of people.
+However, Buddhism is overrepresented compared to Greater Brisbane, making up 7.9% of Doolandella's population versus 8.7%.

 Frequently Asked Questions - Diversity